Story arc

-A story arc (also narrative arc) is the chronological construction of plot in a novel or story.
+A story arc (also narrative arc) is the chronological construction of a plot in a novel or story.
 It can also mean an extended or continuing storyline in episodic storytelling media such as television, comic books, comic strips, board games, video games, and films with each episode following a dramatic arc.
-On a television program, for example, the story would unfold over many episodes.
+On a television program, for example, the story may unfold over many episodes.
 In television, the use of the story arc is common in sitcoms, and even more so in soap operas.
 In a traditional Hollywood film, the story arc usually follows a three-act structure.
-Webcomics are more likely to use story arcs than newspaper comics, as most web comics have readable archives online that a newcomer to the strip can read in order to understand what is going on.
-Although story arcs have existed for decades, the term "story arc" was coined in 1988 in relation to the television series Wiseguy, and was quickly adapted for other uses.
+Webcomics are more likely to use story arcs than newspaper comics, as most webcomics have readable archives online that a newcomer to the strip can read in order to understand what is going on.
+Although story arcs have existed for decades, one of the first appearances of the term was in 1973 by Time Magazine for a synopsis of the movie The Friends of Eddie Coyle: "He accomplishes this with no sacrifice to the pacing of his action sequences or the suspenseful development of his story's arc."

 Many American comic book series are now written in four- or six-issue arcs, within a continuing series.
 Short story arcs are easier to package as trade paperbacks for resale, and more accessible to the casual reader than the never-ending continuity that once characterized US comics.

 A corollary to the absence of continuity, however, is that, as exemplified in 1950s DC Superman comics, no permanent change to characters or situations occurs, meaning no growth can take place.
-Thus, story lines repeat over time in a loop.
+Thus, storylines repeat over time in a loop.

 Dramatic structure and purpose

 The purpose of a story arc is to move a character or a situation from one state to another, in other words, to effect change.
 This change or transformation often takes the form of either a tragic fall from grace or a reversal of that pattern.
 One common form in which this reversal is found is a character going from a situation of weakness to one of strength.
 For example, a poor woman goes on adventures and in the end makes a fortune for herself, or a lonely man falls in love and marries.

-Another form of storytelling that offers a change or transformation of character is that of the "hero's journey," as laid out in Joseph Campbell's theory of the monomyth in his work, The Hero with a Thousand Faces.
+Another form of storytelling that offers a change or transformation of character is that of the "hero's journey", as laid out in Joseph Campbell's theory of the monomyth in his work, The Hero with a Thousand Faces.
 Christopher Vogler's The Writer's Journey: Mythic Structure for Writers details the same theory specifically for western storytelling.

-Many renowned novelists and writers claim to use a story arc to create characters, stories, even curriculum.
+Many renowned novelists and writers claim to use a story arc to create characters, stories, and even curricula.
 Several have published their use of the story arc to create memorable tomes in record time.